Download This Sample

 - Like Hinduism, Buddhism embraces the beliefs of karma or the law of cause and effect, and reincarnation or the cycle of rebirth.

 - The pillars of Buddhism lie in the Four Noble Truths.
-(1) The truth of suffering (dukkha), (2) the truth of the cause of suffering (samudaya), (3) the truth about the end of suffering (nirodha), and (4) the path that frees us from suffering (magga).
+(1) The truth of suffering (dukkha), (2) the reality of the cause of pain (samudaya), (3) the truth about the end of pain (nirodha), and (4) the path that frees us from suffering (magga).

 - It is considered the fourth largest religion in the world next to Christianity, Islam, and Hinduism.
 Today, it is popularly practiced in China, Japan, some parts of Southeast Asia and is emerging in western countries.

-- Buddhism today is divided into three main forms practiced in different geographical areas including: Theravada Buddhism in Thailand, Sri-Lanka, Laos, Cambodia, and Burma; Mahayana Buddhism in China, Japan, Nepal, Taiwan, Korea, Singapore, and Vietnam; and Tibetan Buddhism in Tibet, Bhutan, and parts of Nepal, Russia, and northern India.
+- Buddhism today is divided into three primary forms practiced in different geographical areas including Theravada Buddhism in Thailand, Sri-Lanka, Laos, Cambodia, and Burma; Mahayana Buddhism in China, Japan, Nepal, Taiwan, Korea, Singapore, and Vietnam; and Tibetan Buddhism in Tibet, Bhutan, and parts of Nepal, Russia, and northern India.

 - Some teachings are combined with the philosophies of Taoism.

-- Buddha’s teachings known as dharma revolve around the virtues of wisdom, patience, kindness, compassion and generosity.
-Buddhists are expected to live by the five moral precepts of Buddhism, which prohibits the following: Killing of living things, taking of things which are not given, sexual misconduct, lying, and use of drugs and alcohol.
+- Buddha’s teachings, known as dharma, revolve around the virtues of wisdom, patience, kindness, compassion, and generosity.
+Buddhists are expected to live by the five moral precepts of Buddhism, which prohibits the following: Killing of living things, taking of things which are not given, sexual misconduct, lying, and the use of drugs and alcohol.

-- Some of Buddhism’s sacred text and scriptures are: Tipitaka composed of the earliest collections of Buddha’s teachings known as the “three baskets”, Sutras composed of teachings followed by Mahayana Buddhists, and The Book of the Dead, which describes the stages of death.
+- Some of Buddhism’s sacred text and scriptures are Tipitaka composed of the earliest collections of Buddha’s teachings known as the “three baskets,” Sutras produced of lessons followed by Mahayana Buddhists, and The Book of the Dead, which describes the stages of death.